The exam is made up of two parts: written and oral.

 - writing (e.g. descriptions of graphs, diagrams, processes, report, transactional letter) – 15 marks

-The assessment criteria for the written examination can be found here.
+The assessment criteria for the written examination can be found in the document below:

 The oral part lasts about 20 minutes.
 You may obtain maximum 20 marks and the minimum pass mark is 10.